percona/pxb-docs/docs/xtrabackup-option-reference.md

 This option is useful when backing up a replication replica server.
 It prints the binary log position of the source server.
-It also writes the binary log coordinates to the `xtrabackup_slave_info` file as a [`CHANGE REPLICATION SOURCE TO`](https://dev.mysql.com/doc/refman/{{vers}}/en/change-replication-source-to.html) command.
+It also writes the binary log coordinates to the `xtrabackup_slave_info` file as a [`CHANGE REPLICATION SOURCE TO` :octicons-link-external-16:](https://dev.mysql.com/doc/refman/{{vers}}/en/change-replication-source-to.html) command.

-A new replica for this source can be set up by starting a replica server on this backup and issuing a [`CHANGE REPLICATION SOURCE TO`](https://dev.mysql.com/doc/refman/{{vers}}/en/change-replication-source-to.html) command with the binary log position saved in the `xtrabackup_slave_info` file.
+A new replica for this source can be set up by starting a replica server on this backup and issuing a [`CHANGE REPLICATION SOURCE TO` :octicons-link-external-16:](https://dev.mysql.com/doc/refman/{{vers}}/en/change-replication-source-to.html) command with the binary log position saved in the `xtrabackup_slave_info` file.

 ### socket